jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

   - [aegis.temperature/inst/scripts/03_temperature_carstm.md](https://github.com/jae0/aegis.temperature/tree/master/inst/scripts/03_temperature_carstm.md)

-NOTE: this is a long process and requires a lot of RAM (aim for 128 GB RAM anda large swap space) ...
+NOTE: this is a long process and requires a lot of RAM (aim for 128 GB RAM and a large swap space) ...
 1-2 days.
 Not sure if it will run on tethys as it only has 64GB RAM.

 ## Finalize data sets for modelling